wilmoore/frontend-packagers/readme.md

 **NOTES**:

 -  The *[bower][bower]* "registry" is only a convenient [shorturl service](https://github.com/twitter/bower/issues/10#issuecomment-8547463).
--  It is good ettiquite is to use [user/package namespacing][packagist] when registering a package.
+-  It is good etiquette to use [user/package namespacing][packagist] when registering a package.

 Package installation sources